NorskRegnesentral/NeuralTextSanitizer/README.md

 * Download the tree models from [this link](https://drive.google.com/drive/folders/1p9znczAIruZKvUxY0hLRy5YXyj0SfOYk?usp=sharing) and place in SampleData folder
 * Install google-ortools with ```python -m pip install --upgrade --user ortools```

 The input should be a json file.
-See *sample.json* and *sample2.json* for an example input.
+See *sample.json* and *sample2.json* in the SampleData folder for an example input.

 To run the whole pipeline:
 * ```python test.py```